Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step2.md

    petalinux-config --get-hw-description=<vivado_design_dir>  # The directory where your *.xsa file locates. if you do as step1 says strictly here, the <vivado_design_dir> is the path of <zcu104_custom_platform>
    ```

+   > Note: PetaLinux will use XSA to generate the device tree.
+Since our hardware XSA and hardware emulation XSA have identical peripherals, giving either of them to PetaLinux makes no difference.
+When simplifying the hardware design for hardware emulation, it's recommended to keep all the peripherals that need device tree and drivers so that the auto-generated device tree can be reused.
+If the two design has different address-able peripherals, you will need to create two sets of device trees for hardware running and hardware emulation seperatedly.

    After this step, your directory hierarchy looks like this.

    ```